-- If you wish to request a new R&D project please use this form (FRM4577)
+If you wish to request a new R&D project please use the work request form above.

 Each year we issue a user satisfaction survey to assess our users' satisfaction with the service.
 Feedback is evaluated, and where required, actions are identified to improve the service provided by the laboratory.

 Read our report for 2017